MicroEJ/docs/VEEPortingGuide/packFs.rst

 Overview
 ========

 The FS (File System) Pack defines a low-level File System framework for embedded devices.
-It allows you to manage abstract files and directories without worrying about the native underlying File System kind.
+It allows the MicroEJ Application to manage abstract files and directories without worrying about the native underlying File System kind.

-The MicroEJ Application manages File System elements using File/Directory abstraction.
-The FS, implementation made for each VEE Port is responsible for surfacing the native File System specific behavior.

 Integrate the FS Pack into your VEE Port
 ========================================